MedMaxLab/selfEEG/docs/faq.rst

 Yes, the dataloading module can handle 3d Arrays (the DEAP and SHU datasets have 3d array for example) both for the calculation of the total number of samples and for the sample extraction.
 Just be sure to not change the loading and transform function.

-2) **I have a single dataset with EEG data acquired from a certain number subjects within multiple sessions?
+2) **I have a single dataset with EEG data acquired from a certain number of subjects within multiple sessions?
 How can I split the data so to be sure that EEGs from a specific session are placed only in a single (train/validation/test) subset?**

 You can split data at the session level with the ``GetEEGSplitTable`` function.
 You just need to: